Case Management Articles

 If a case submitted to Product Support needs the engagement of Development, Cloud Operations, or a 3rd party, it may need more time to resolve pending their analysis and findings.

-Criteria for escalations
+Criteria for additional help

 The following criteria must be met for an escalation request to be approved.